Biden has edge over Trump on handling race relations: poll

 Four years ago, at a similar point in the 2016 presidential election, Hillary Clinton held a single-digit advantage over then-candidate Trump in most national and crucial swing state polling.
 Clinton ended up winning the national popular vote by 2 percent, but Trump carried the Electoral College count to win the White House.

 Fifty-two percent of those questioned in the Monmouth poll said they have a great deal or some confidence in Biden to handle race relations, with 40 percent feeling the same way about the president.
+Half said they had no confidence in Trump to handle race relations, with 29 perent saying the same thing about Biden.

 THE LATEST POLLING FROM FOX NEWS